Kurento/kurento/source/mastering/kurento_architecture.rst

 service, etc.

-After that, the application processes the request and, according to the specific instructions programmed by the developer, commands Kurento Server to instantiate the suitable media elements and to chain them in an appropriate media pipeline.
-Once the pipeline has been created successfully, kurento server responds accordingly and the application forwards the successful response to the client, showing it how and where the media service can be reached.
+After that, the application processes the request and, according to the specific instructions programmed by the developer, commands Kurento Media Server to instantiate the suitable media elements and to chain them in an appropriate media pipeline.
+Once the pipeline has been created successfully, kurento Media server responds accordingly and the application forwards the successful response to the client, showing it how and where the media service can be reached.

 During the above mentioned steps no media data is really exchanged.
 All the interactions have the objective of negotiating the whats, hows, wheres and